MohamadAlGhorani/browser-technologies-1920/README.md

       data: infoData,
       user: req.query.studentNummer
     });
-    //if their is no student number or user number then stay on the page log in. i dont wanna anybody go to
+    //if there is no student number or user number then stay on the page log in. i dont wanna anybody go to
     //https://enquete-web-dev.herokuapp.com/enquete/stap-twee.  with out writing down his student number.
   } else {
     res.render("stapEen", {